dzik143/pe64-no-imports/README.md

   - **NO** imports table and other data directories,
   - uses **THREAD ENVIRONMENT BLOCK** (TEB) to get kernel32.dll base,
   - reads entry point of GetAddressProc() directly in kernel32 exports,
-  - then call it to get entry of LoadLibraryA() routine.
+  - then calls it to get entry of LoadLibraryA() routine.

 # Standard 32+ PE / stack version (64-bit)
   - 1536 bytes,